 After spending a lot of time learning the hard way I decided to put this site together to help you get started in the cryptocurrency world and maybe you won’t make the same mistakes I did.

-Honestly, cryptocurrency is the wild west of the internet, there is minimal government regulation so pretty much anything goes, scammers are everywhere especially on telegram.
-This does creates a very volatile market where prices fluctuate wildly, I have seen 100% in under 24 hours and gains of 10 fold and 20 fold do actually happen.
+Honestly, cryptocurrency is the wild west of the internet, there is minimal government regulation, pretty much anything goes, scammers are everywhere especially on telegram.
+Crypto is highly volatile where prices fluctuate wildly, I have seen 100% in under 24 hours and gains of 10 fold and 20 fold do actually happen.

 It can be a lot of fun but there is a lot to learn…